The healthy way to eat eggs

 Eggs are a good choice as part of a healthy, balanced diet.
 As well as being a source of protein, they also contain vitamins and minerals.
-They can be part of a healthy meal that's quick and easy to make.

 Eggs and your diet

-Eggs are a good source of:
+Eggs are nutritious – they're a source of:

 How many eggs is it safe to eat?